 The kiln’s master artisans produce one-of-a-kind artistic vessels, one by one, on a potter's wheel.
 The beauty of Ninshu pottery lies in the precise modeling, in its bold lines, and in the richly colored glaze.

-Molded with Ninshu’s unique signature style, these versatile cups, uniting an historical blue glaze from ancient Persia with red colored clay, can be enjoyed as beer, sake, or coffee cups, or even as small bowls for snacks and desserts.
+Molded with Ninshu’s unique signature style, these versatile cups, uniting the brilliance of gold with the depth of black glaze, can be enjoyed as beer, sake, or coffee cups, or even as small bowls for snacks and desserts.

 Why Choose Teacups from Kyoto